- Raine & Horne Foundation

 Working together to make a difference

-The Raine & Horne Foundation solidifies and represents over 140 years of charitable giving.
-Dedicated to providing support for Australia’s future well-being, welfare and environment, each year we will select worthy causes to focus the foundation’s efforts on.
+The Raine & Horne Foundation solidifies and represents 138 years (and counting) of charitable giving.
+Dedicated to providing support for Australia’s future well-being, welfare, and environment, each year we will select worthy causes to focus the foundation’s efforts on.
 The Raine & Horne Foundation will be another way for our Network to work together and improve the lives of people in our local communities and other causes.

-The Raine & Horne Foundation is made up of a dedicated board that includes executive chairman Angus Raine, veteran financial manager Brian Reid and the Franchise Advisory Council (FAC).
+The Raine & Horne Foundation is made up of a dedicated board that includes executive chairman Angus Raine, veteran financial manager Doug McCluskey, and the Franchise Advisory Council (FAC).
 FAC is a group of representative franchisees that offer strategic advice.
 As you can see, the Raine & Horne Foundation will be moving forward in great hands.